dci-j23-e03/java-libraries-leasingcalculator-dzenang/README.md

 > Check the [official guides](https://poi.apache.org/components/spreadsheet/quick-guide.html) for pointers to the correct API classes and methods.

 ### Read the contents of the Excel file
-Import the libraries (in lib/) and read from the *LeasingCars.xlsx* file in your code.
-Calculate the total monthly for each car and output it for the user.
+Import the libraries (in lib/) and read from the *LeasingCars.xls* file in your code.
+Calculate the total monthly cost for each car and output it for the user.

 * Create a new Object of the LeasingCars class for each row in the Excel file
 * Calculate the monthly total cost depending on the user input (see prepared code parts).